oz123/oz123.github.com/content/writings/2016/2016-08-23-On-learning-Ruby-and-Python.markdown

 Ruby has some cool tricks, and I think it's OK to use it.
 However, it will not be my weapon of choice, if can choose Python.
-Never the less, learning Ruby helps me understand things Python.
-This is either through reflection over stuff that has already become transparent or through rethinking aspects of Object Orientation and Design as are those expressed in Ruby when I compare them to Python.
-So despite my frustrations with Ruby, it's a fun ride, and I recommend investing sometime in looking into Ruby.
+Never the less, learning Ruby helps me understand things better in Python.
+This is either through reflection over stuff that has already become transparent or through rethinking aspects of OOP and Design as are those expressed in Ruby when I compare them to Python.
+So despite my frustrations with Ruby, it's a fun ride, and I recommend investing sometime in looking into it.